billfitzgerald/infosec-primer/testing_scenarios.md

 Apps that use [https](glossary.md#h.glossary-https) eliminate the snooping vulnerability, but an application's own servers may log URLs received from or accessed by users.
 If the connection uses https, intentional misuse of URL information collected for legitimate purposes is not a significant concern, but when sensitive information is sent in URLs and logged by servers, it creates a risk that this data could be compromised via human error or a data breach.

-Additionally, many applications utilize 3rd-party analytics services to track user activity for the purposes of improving the application and understanding its usage patterns.
-Sensitive information in URLs may be sent to analytics or other 3rd-party services in the "Referer" field of messages.
-In the image below a URL containing a valid account access code is sent to an analytics service.
+Additionally, many applications utilize third-party analytics services to track user activity for the purposes of improving the application and understanding its usage patterns.
+Sensitive information in URLs may be sent to analytics or other third-party services in the "Referer" field of messages.
+In the image below, a URL containing a valid account access code is sent to an analytics service.

 <div align="center">
 <figure>
   <img alt="Sensitive information in the URL being sent to a third party" src="images/image43.png" width="624.00" height="146.67" title="Sensitive information in the URL being sent to a third party">
     <br>
-  <figcaption>Image Caption: Sensitive information in the URL being sent to a third party.</figcaption>
+  <figcaption>Image Caption: Sensitive information in the URL being sent to a third party</figcaption>
 </figure>
 </div>